 Example #2: You’ve obtained Employment Practices Liability Insurance (EPLI), which is known for covering business owners against accusations of discrimination, sexual abuse, wrongful termination, etc. But it can also cover the business owner if they’re sued because an employee doesn’t believe their workers’ compensation has provided enough coverage.
 If the EPLI doesn’t extend coverage, commercial umbrella coverage can step in.

 Commercial umbrella insurance cannot be provided as additional coverage for a professional liability policy.
 It will also not cover you in the case of punitive damages or product recalls.
 It does not provide coverage if you're accused of pollution, suffer a data breach, or want to insure aircraft or watercraft.

 How is it Different from Personal Umbrella Insurance?

 Commercial umbrella insurance provides extended coverage for employer’s liability, general liability, commercial auto, and workers' compensation—whereas personal umbrella liability insurance provides extended coverage for an individual's:

 - Auto insurance

 - Watercraft insurance

-- If your business operates on someone else’s property: For example, you own a small business painting the exteriors of houses.
-Because there is an increased risk of property damage to their home, it puts you at an increased risk of surpassing the limits of your liability policy.
+- If your business operates on someone else’s property: If you own a small business painting the exteriors of houses, there is an increased risk of property damage to their home.
+This puts you at an increased risk of surpassing the limits of your liability policy.

 - You own a small business in an industry with an increased risk of your employees being injured: If an employee is injured and your workers' compensation insurance isn't sufficient, you and your business can be held liable for any remaining money the courts award them.